2 men plead guilty in California charter school fraud case

-SAN DIEGO (AP) — An Australian man and his Southern California business partner who ran more than a dozen charter schools pleaded guilty Friday to felony charges tied to a massive fraud scheme that siphoned $50 million in education funds from the state to invest in start-up companies and real estate.
+SAN DIEGO (AP) — An Australian man and his Southern California business partner who ran a network of online charter schools pleaded guilty Friday to felony charges tied to a massive fraud scheme that siphoned $50 million in education funds from the state to invest in start-up companies and real estate.

 Sean McManus, 46, entered his plea from Australia via a video call to San Diego Superior Court.
 He agreed to voluntarily return to the United States as part of his plea agreement.